Programme Overview PhysicsMarch 6, 2021

 - Advanced studies leading to research and/or professional careers in physical science;

-- Careers in related technical and professional fields in industry or government.
+- Careers in related to technical and professional fields in private sectors or government.

 Graduates of the Physics program at Govt.
 College Kullu will attain: